 The Biggest Year Yet

 Today will be their biggest event yet.

 The preparation for the event takes about a week, just to collect supplies and do the necessary planning, including finding a place to host the giveaway.
 Frisco Fieldhouse was thrilled to host them.
-All of the food is prepared fresh.
+They freshly prepared all of the food.
 As for testing, this is the third time their event has been able to offer it.
 Samana believes it’s especially important to offer tests because of how hard they can be to access and how important they are.

 Friday is a holy day in the Muslim faith.
 For Samana, it has been beautiful to see that when the giving starts, ethnicity, skin color, race, faith, and other differences stop mattering.